-Deutsche Lufthansa AG, commonly known as Lufthansa, is a leading global airline headquartered in Germany.
-Established in 1926, Lufthansa has grown to become a key player in the aviation industry, operating a vast network of passenger and cargo services across Europe, Asia, and the Americas.
-The airline is renowned for its premium offerings, including extensive flight routes, modern fleet, and exceptional customer service.
-Lufthansa's commitment to innovation and sustainability has positioned it as a frontrunner in the market, achieving notable milestones such as being a founding member of the Star Alliance.
-With a strong focus on quality and efficiency, Lufthansa continues to enhance its core services, including passenger transport, freight logistics, and maintenance operations, making it a preferred choice for travellers and businesses alike.
+Deutsche Lufthansa AG, commonly known as Lufthansa, is a leading global airline headquartered in Cologne, Germany.
+Established in 1926, Lufthansa has grown to become a key player in the aviation industry, operating a vast network across Europe, Asia, and the Americas.
+The airline is renowned for its premium services, including passenger and cargo transport, as well as maintenance, repair, and overhaul (MRO) services.
+Lufthansa's commitment to quality and innovation has earned it numerous accolades, solidifying its position as one of the world's largest and most respected airlines.
+With a focus on sustainability and customer satisfaction, Lufthansa continues to set industry standards, offering a unique blend of comfort and efficiency that distinguishes it from competitors.

 How does Deutsche Lufthansa's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.